ishansd/ishansd.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2018
+* M.S. in Electrical and Computer Engineering
+** University of Illinois at Urbana-Champaign, 2018
-* B.Tech. in Electrical Engineering, Indian Institute of Technology - Bombay, 2015
+* B.Tech. in Electrical Engineering,
+** Indian Institute of Technology - Bombay, 2015

 Work experience
 ======